EnHackathon/EnHackathon.github.io/_posts/2019-11-12-TomasHyland.md

 required following a long code path.

-The key breakthrough came when comparing the setattro functions of PyCStructType and UnionType.
-Both of which called into PyCStructUnionTypeupdatestgdict this was a key function that contains a lot of the behaviour we'll need to modify!
+The key breakthrough came when comparing the setattro functions of PyCStructType and UnionType, both of which call PyCStructUnionType_update_stgdict.
+This is a key function that contains a lot of the behaviour we'll need to modify!

 It's a large function (several hundred lines) and begins with a comment "Hack